JRaceman is a meet/race/regatta manager written in Java and distributed under the GPL.

 NOTE: If you are upgrading to a newer version of JRaceman, be sure to back up your database before installing the newer version, in case there are database format changes.
-In particular, you should create an export file from your database which can be used to import your data into a new database if required.
+In particular, you should create an export file from your database (this can usually be done easily by pressing the Backup button in the menu bar) which can be used to import your data into a new database if required.
 See the section below on Upgrading JRaceman for details.

 To install JRaceman from the installation JAR file (.jar extension), double-click on the JAR file, or run the command

 This will open a dialog allowing you to specify a destination directory, and it will create a directory called jraceman-N_N_N in the specified directory, where N_N_N is replaced by the JRaceman version number.